-Upon receipt of application, birth certificate, non-refundable application fee, and previous school records, parents will be contacted to schedule an assessment.
+Upon receipt of the application, birth certificate, non-refundable application fee, and previous school records, parents will be contacted to schedule an assessment.
 The decision to accept the child for a particular program is made after assessments are conducted.
 Upon acceptance, an acceptance letter and financial agreement will be provided.
 This agreement is to be returned with the non-refundable enrollment deposit of \$500.00.
-Prior to attending, a registration packet will be provided.
-This includes enrollment forms, annual calendar, emergency contact information, health requirements, and other information.
+A registration packet will be provided prior to attending.
+This includes enrollment forms, an annual calendar, emergency contact information, health requirements, and other information.